lchen723/An-R-package-for-of-High-Dimensional-Error-Prone-Data-Analysis/README.md

-# An-R-package-for-of-High-Dimensional-Error-Prone-Data-Analysis
+# An R package for high dimensional error prone data analysis
-This repository, which refers to an R package for high dimensional error prone data analysis, consists of the leukemia dataset, progamming code, and the analysis result by using the SIMEXBoost package in R CRAN.
+This repository consists of the leukemia dataset, progamming code, and the analysis result by using the SIMEXBoost package in R CRAN.

 Two excel and one R code files are contained:
 1. leukemia_big.csv: The full leukemia dataset.